-During storing or preserving food, the conditions required for the spoilage systems have to be removed.
+During storing or preserving food, the conditions which are congeal for the spoilage systems has to be restricted.
 Like we humans, microorganisms also need food and water.
 Further, they also need a suitable pH and temperature to grow.
-Hence, food preservation techniques aim to target and limit these requirements.
+Therefore, if we can target and limit these requirements food preservation can be achieved.
 Food preservation depends on the methods which effectively manage the microbial content of foods.
 They should also alter or delay the activities of enzymes in the food.
-These techniques may be applied separately or in combination.
-Thus the aim of food preservation should be to prevent contamination in the first place, to reduce the population of contaminants, and to prevent microbial growth.
+The techniques to achieve these may be applied separately or in combinations.
+Thus the aim of food preservation should be to first prevent contamination then to reduce the population of contaminants and to prevent microbial growth.